 She was replaced by Margaret Roberts, who was a prominent South African anti-apartheid activist and respected economist, with degrees from both Rhodes University and Newnham, and a prior career in lecturing in economics at Newnham.
 On her marriage to Colin Legum, (the Observer’s South Africa correspondent) she moved to London, took up the position as secretary of the FCB and also became editor of Venture.
 Throughout her career she wrote and edited a series of important books arguing for economic sanctions on South Africa and in 2002, having returned to the country, wrote an influential economic text, It Doesn't Have to Be Like This: a New Economy for South Africa and the World.
 Hinden’s role as the first Secretary of the FCB seems to have established a trend, in other words, for women to fulfil this role in a way which enabled them to develop as respected writers and curators of international thought; it is instructive to explore institutions as spaces in which women might potentially find their ideas and intellectual development respected and nurtured.
-This can manifest in ways that might seem quite minor; it is notable, for example, to this historian of the mid-century that whenever Hinden returned to the FCB to speak or as a commissioned writer after her resignation, she was unfailingly referred to as ‘Dr Hinden’, a mark of academic authority and respect that is often granted more easily to men than to women.
+Women’s networks, as well as women as individual writers, should be considered within the context of the canon of international thought, not least as part of a feminist project to emphasise how ideas, rather than being the product of single (male) genius brains, are far more frequently co-produced, and might be nurtured and supported by institutions and networks, or dismissed and buried.
+The Women’s International League of Peace and Freedom (WILPF), for example, which is represented in the anthology through the work of Jane Addams, Emily Greene Balch, Helene Stöcker, Helena Swanwick and Mary Church Terrell, could productively be explored as a site itself of the development of a canon of intellectual writing about war, peace and international relations.

 Hinden’s life and work also demonstrates the intersections between gender, race, ethnicity and class, as well as political affiliation and identity, that shaped the development of the imperial and foreign policy canon in this period.
 Hinden was a mother to two young children when she began her research and writing career, which was enabled initially by a nanny.
 She was also a disabled woman, as a condition called osteosclerosis had left her deaf since her time in Palestine in the 1930s, and she was reliant on a hearing aid until an operation in her later life restored her hearing.
-Disabled women with young children are certainly not over-represented within the canon of international thought, and both motherhood and disability (which globally is disproportionately likely to affect women compared to men, and likely to have more of an effect on their financial wellbeing and career prospects) are important topics for future analysis in building the canon of female writers.
+Disabled women with young children are certainly not over-represented within the canon of international thought.
+Disability (which globally is disproportionately likely to affect women compared to men, and likely to have more of an effect on their financial wellbeing and career prospects; it is also a deeply racialised identity) could be another important topic for future analysis in building the canon of female and other excluded writers.